MosesSupposes/Purescript-By-Example/text/chapter11.md

 ## Alternatives

-The `purescript-control` package defines a number of abstractions for working with computations which can fail.
+The `control` package defines a number of abstractions for working with computations which can fail.
 One of these is the `Alternative` type class:

 ```haskell
 class Functor f <= Alt f where